ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ### Usefulness and efficiency of LLMs

 Language models (LLMs) helped us understand concepts and find bugs efficiently.
 However, directly using them to generate code for more complex architecture might lead to more debugging, which was why we only used it for generating very generic code.
-It's important to use LLMs in a way where you benefit from their strengths without slowing down the development process.
+It is important to use LLMs in a way where you benefit from their strengths without slowing down the development process.